exit-failure/tds7000/NVRAM/README.md

-# Replacing the Backup Battery and Restoring NVRAM Settings when the Battery has run empty
+# Replacing the Backup Battery and restoring NVRAM Settings when the Battery has run empty

 ## Replacing the Battery